-Mission of the ProgramOur mission is to develop educators who initiate sustainable and systemic improvements in P-12 education.
+Mission of the ProgramOur mission is to develop educational professionals who initiate systemic and sustainable improvement in schools.
 Graduates will strategically and collaboratively plan, design, implement, and document the impact of educational improvements that promote and increase the academic achievement and social development of all students.

 Our program is grounded in research knowledge and skills, teaching and learning processes, and a commitment to diversity.
 We are dedicated to instructional excellence, evidence-based practice, the integration of technology, the exploration and communication of new knowledge through applied research, and multi-faceted collaboration.